enmasseio/evejs/README.md

 - `eve.transport.AMQPTransport` using the [AMPQ](http://www.amqp.org/) protocol,
   for example via [RabbitMQ](https://www.rabbitmq.com/) servers.
 - `eve.ServiceManager` construct a service manager.
-- `eve.defaultServiceManager` a default, global instance of a service manager, loaded with a `LocalTransport`
+- `eve.system` a default, global instance of a service manager, loaded with a `LocalTransport`.

 ### Agent